 During the course of its activity, the TMF daemon and its components write a number of trace files, which are located in the /usr/spool/tmf/trace directory.
-Table 3-1, page 37, describes this subset, and Example 3-1, page 37, shows how you use the tmstat(1) command to identify a tmfxxx file.
+Table 3-1 on page 35, describes this subset, and Example 3-1 on page 36, shows how you use the tmstat(1) command to identify a tmfxxx file.

-Table 3-1 TMF Trace File
+Table 3-1 TMF Trace Files